So, why visit Italy?

 Every region is a small “country”.
 Italy as a unified nation is relatively young, and before the unification, it was a collection of small states and kingdoms.
 That diversity is still present.
 Even though now we speak the same language, every region has its own dialect (in some like Sardinia it’s still a proper language, Sardinian, in particular, has been recognized by the European Union as minority language), cuisine, history, culture, and traditions.

 Needless to say, in the Bel Paese you find the real deal, so Italian food is definitely one of the reasons to visit Italy.
-Here too, region after region you will discover new flavors, recipes, ingredients.
+Here too, region after region you will discover new flavours, recipes, ingredients, cheese, like Pecorino or Fossa cheese, bread, sauces and much more.

 3. Cakes and pastries